rust-lang/rust/src/doc/trpl/installing-rust.md

 * Automated building is set up, but may not be running tests.
 * Landing changes to the `rust-lang/rust` repository's master branch is gated on platforms **building**.
-Note that this means for some platforms just the standard library is compiled, but for others the full bootstrap is run.
+Note that this means for some platforms only the standard library is compiled, but for others the full bootstrap is run.
 * Official release artifacts are provided for the platform.